 Invercargill airport was built on land which had been reclaimed from the New River estuary between 1919 and 1940.
 Commercial flights began in 1948.

 Commodity prices, especially for wool and meat, were high after the Second World War.
 In its heyday, between the 1950s and 1980s, the Southland A & P (agricultural and pastoral) show at the Invercargill showgrounds attracted crowds of up to 50,000.

 During the 20th century, many dairy farmers switched to sheep farming.
 In the 40 years from 1920, the ratio of dairy cows to 100 sheep shorn fell from 6.03 to 0.54 in Southland county.

 Dissatisfaction with stock prices and terms offered by Ocean Beach freezing works and Southland Frozen Meat prompted Southland farmers to form their own freezing company, Alliance.
 It began processing at the newly built Lorneville plant near Invercargill in 1960.
 Alliance subsequently bought out both Ocean Beach and Southland Frozen Meat.

 Farm output increased on the plains, and in the 1950s and 1960s more isolated areas were brought into production, including:

-Wheat was grown extensively during the years of guaranteed prices between the 1930s and 1980s, with production peaking at 100,000 tonnes per year in the 1980s, but it has not been significant since then.
+Wheat was grown extensively during the years of guaranteed prices between the 1930s and 1980s, with production peaking at 100,000 tonnes per year in the 1980s.
+It has not been significant since then.

 In the 2010s Alliance ran works at Lorneville, Makarewa and Mataura.
-Blue Sky Meats operated a plant at Morton Mains, and South Pacific Meats at Awarua.
+Blue Sky Meats operated a plant at Morton Mains, and South Pacific Meats had one at Awarua.